-- (a) either qualify for the Degree of Bachelor of Laws or be admitted ad eundem statum as entitled to enrol for the Degree of Master of Laws, and - (b) be approved as a candidate by the Dean of Law.
+(a) either qualify for the Degree of Bachelor of Laws from a New Zealand university or be admitted ad eundem statum as entitled to enrol for the Degree of Master of Laws, and

+(b) be approved as a candidate by the Dean of Law.
 Note: Relevance and standard of undergraduate studies will be criteria for approval.